raffaella-rossini/raffaella-rossini.github.io/content/blog/20221207_altitude-tools.md

 tags: ["learning", "Agile"]
 # meta description
 description: "A look at some of the tools that contributed the most to engagement"
+summary: "A look at some of the tools that contributed the most to engagement"
 # save as draft
 draft: false
 ---